Nicolò Albertini: Career

-On 26 October 1305 Pope Clement V (1305-1314) granted Cardinal Niccolò a canonry and prebendary in the Church of Tours, to be enjoyed in addition to his canonry and prebendary at Chartres.
+On 26 October 1305, Pope Clement V (1305-1314) granted Cardinal Niccolò a canonry and prebendary in the Church of Tours, to be enjoyed in addition to his canonry and prebendary at Chartres.

 On 29 June 1312, in the name of Pope Clement V, Albertini crowned Henry of Luxembourg as Holy Roman Emperor at Rome.
 He was later the leading judge in the trial that exonerated the Dominican friar, Bernardo da Montepulciano, from the charge of killing Henry by giving him a poisoned host at a Mass.
 He crowned Robert of Naples, son and successor of Charles II of Naples, as King of Sicily.

 As Cardinal Bishop of Ostia e Velletri and Dean of the Sacred College of Cardinals, Albertini served as an elector in the papal conclave from 1 May 1314 to 7 August 1316, the longest papal conclave in history, which elected Pope John XXII.

 Albertini was Dean of the Sacred College of Cardinals from August 1312 until his death at Avignon.
 He was buried in the Dominican Church there.

 The Cardinal of Ostia was known for his great love for the poor, especially for the poor of the City of Prato.
 He also gave generously to religious houses and towards the erection of churches.
 At Avignon he established a community of nuns similar to those founded by St. Dominic at the Church of San Sisto Vecchio in Rome.
-He obtained for his Order the office of Master of the Sacred Palace, that has always been held since then by a Dominican friar.
+He obtained for his Order the office of Master of the Sacred Palace, which has always been held since then by a Dominican friar.